shanenolanwit/pintmanstories/content/post/what-is-nlp.md

 Back in the days when you could go into a shop with a pound and come out with a bag of monster munch, a can of coke, and still have a few pence left in your back pocket, most text mining applications relied on a technique known as bag-of-words.
-This technique basically took all the words in a given piece of text, disregarding their order, not caring about their context and used each words frequency in order to classify the entire document using predefined classes, or just clustering them using natural groupings.
+This technique basically took all the words in a given piece of text, disregarding their order, not caring about their context and used each words frequency to classify the entire document using predefined classes.

 This worked great for simple tasks like spam filtering - does my bag contain viagra or a Nigerian prince?
 If so, you've got yourself a big ol bag of spam, time to chuck it in the bin.
 (Top tip: If you have recently bought viagra from a Nigerian website and received no confirmation email - try checking your spam box).